brazil-data-cube/cube-builder-aws/README.rst

     :format: html

 Application to generate data cubes on AWS environment.
+Using the services: Lambda, S3, SQS, DynamoDB and Kinesis.

 Installation